raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

 $ sudo systemctl restart bitcoind
 ```

 * Wait a few minutes until Bitcoin Core started again, and enter the next command to obtain your I2P address.
-There is usually some additional delay with the I2P local address appearing after Bitcoin Core already has connected to onion peers.
+There is usually some additional delay with the I2P local address appearing after Bitcoin Core already has connected to onion peers

 ```sh
 $ bitcoin-cli getnetworkinfo | grep address.*i2p